Dive Into Our Knowledge Center

 Speaking the Same Language is Important

 Can you imagine how confusing it would be if every country that buys fur lived by a different standard and spoke about fur in different terms?
-To eliminate that confusion, the Internationl Fur Community adopted a set of standards for each species of fur bearer.
-That way a fur buyer from China could speak with someone in Canada about some furs from Alaska or Finland and everyone knew exactly what they are talking about.
+To eliminate that confusion, the International Fur Community adopted a set of standards for each species of fur bearer.
+That way, a fur buyer from China could speak with someone in Canada about some furs from Alaska or Finland and everyone knew exactly what they are talking about.

-The goal of this section is to help educate you, a potential buyer of fur pelts, on some of the standards and what they mean in laymens terms.
+The goal of this section is to help educate you, a potential buyer of fur pelts, on some of the standards and what they mean in laymen terms.
 At the very least, I hope you gain enough knowledge to ask the seller questions to better understand the quality of the pelts you are buying.

 Learn More